AdobeDocs/campaign-classic.en/help/delivery/using/understanding-quarantine-management.md

 >
 >This section applies to online channels: email, SMS, push notification.

-### Optimize your delivery through quarantines {#optimizing-your-delivery-through-quarantines}
+### Optimizing your delivery through quarantines {#optimizing-your-delivery-through-quarantines}

-The profiles whose email addresses or phone number are in quarantine are automatically excluded during message preparation (see [Identify quarantined addresses for a delivery](#identifying-quarantined-addresses-for-a-delivery)).
+The profiles whose email addresses or phone number are in quarantine are automatically excluded during message preparation (see [Identifying quarantined addresses for a delivery](#identifying-quarantined-addresses-for-a-delivery)).
 This will speed up deliveries, as the error rate has a significant effect on delivery speed.

 Some internet access providers automatically consider emails to be spam if the rate of invalid addresses is too high.
 Quarantine therefore allows you to avoid being added to denylist by these providers.